SaadNasir-Drago/branch-finder-optimizely/branch-finder/README.md

 - Explored the Optimizely Graph API via GraphQL Playground to understand the Branch schema, pagination model, and available fields
 - Identified that coordinates are stored as comma-separated strings, requiring client-side parsing
 - Studied Brightstream's HTML mockups (`home.html`, `articles.html`) to extract the design system
+- Initial API exploration data saved in `branch_data_all.json` in the root directory

 ### Design System Extraction
 HTML Pulled directly from the Brightstream mockups: